VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. check that a contact can be searched by name.
 2. check that the correct contact is returned when searched by name.
+3. Verify how the system behaves when searching for a name that does not exist in the address book.
+4. Verify how the system behaves when searching for a name with special characters or numbers.

 ---